bryanwweber/orbital-mechanics-notes/_sources/time-since-periapsis-and-keplers-equation/hyperbolic-trajectories.md

  \log_{10}(40.69) = 1.6
  :::

 From {numref}`fig:hyperbolic-mean-anomaly-vs-eccentric-anomaly`, we estimate that $F =$ 4, and we can use this as the initial guess for a Newton solver.
+Remember that for your guess it is not important to be very precise, since the solver just needs a hint about where to start finding the root.